One might guess falling less often is just a matter of being more cautious. But there’s more to it than that.

 - Do you worry about falling or have a fear of falling?

 “Our classes are centered around reducing the fear of falling so that people can become more active and increase their strength and ability to feel more steady,” Cazer said.
-“It’s about how to be more assertive for yourself.”
+“It’s also about learning how to be more assertive, asking for help when needed.”

 Options for staying safe